The Family Circumstances of the Irregular Witch

 The Family Circumstances of the Irregular Witch (でこぼこ魔女の親子事情, Dekoboko Majo no Oyako Jijō) is a Japanese manga series written and illustrated by Piroya.
 It was originally a one-shot published in Flex Comix's Comic Meteor website in July 2018, before being serialized in the same website since July 2019.
-An anime television series adaptation is set to premiere in 2023.
+An anime television series adaptation produced by A-Real aired from October to December 2023.

+Plot

+A petite-figured witch named Alyssa, who has been living by herself in the forest, finds an abandoned human baby.
+She decides to raise the baby, naming her Viola.
+Sixteen years later, Viola has become much taller than her adoptive mother, so much so that people mistakenly believe she is Alyssa's mother.
+The story follows the unusual daily lives of Alyssa, Viola, and the people around them.